-Collection of compostable packaging waste therefore plays a big role — compostable food packaging is extremely convenient because it can be collected with food waste, as opposed to separately like with recyclable packaging.
+The collection of compostable packaging waste, therefore, plays a big role — compostable food packaging is extremely convenient because it can be collected with food waste, as opposed to separately like with recyclable packaging.

 Composting is a difficult waste service to scale.
 Many plastics that are designated “compostable” are not home-compostable.
 A home-compostable material can be reduced to nutritious loam in the relatively cooler environment of a home compost heap.
 An industrial compost heap is much larger, and materials deposited in it can be pretreated in order to make them more prone to composting.
 These heaps reach much higher internal temperatures, and some compostable plastics require those high temperatures to become loam.

 Industrial compost heaps provide compost for large farms and other big soil users, and the quality of the compost they sell has to be at a certain level.
 Some industrial composters don’t accept certain compostable plastics because they don’t compost fast enough or might still leave some residue that affects the quality of the compost for farming.